GSA-TTS/usagov-benefits-eligibility/content/life-events/national-emergency-and-disaster.md

 secondaryHeadline: "National Emergency and Disaster Benefits"

 eligibilityCriteria:
-  - label: "About the person who died"
+  - label: "Did national emergency or disater cause loss of life?"
     description: "Please check all the boxes that best describe the person who died."
     criteriaGroupKey: deceased
     criteriaKeys: